Most of us humans have a love-hate relationship with chocolate, loving the taste and hating that too much of that love can create weight issues.

 Older dogs and those with preexisting respiratory, kidney, and cardiac conditions have a greater probability of not making a full recovery following having their central nervous systems hijacked by the stimulant effect of chocolate.

 Response time is also a consideration.
-Dr. Wismer tells WebMD that pet owners shouldn’t hesitate to call their local poison control or vet since early treatment is instrumental in the dog’s recovery and the overall expense to the pet owner in terms of treatment cost.
+Dr. Wismer tells WebMD that pet owners shouldn’t hesitate to call their local poison control or vet since early treatment is instrumental in the dog’s recovery and the overall expense to the pet owner in terms of the treatment cost.

 In the same WebMD article, the president of Reidsville Veterinary Clinic in North Carolina, Joseph Kinnarney, DVM, says that most dogs survive chocolate poisoning due to the swift actions of their owners.